 Please submit the following:

-- Completion of Master's Degree in Hospital Administration, Health Services Administration, Healthcare Administration, Health Records Administration, Nursing Administration, Public Health Administration, Community Health Administration, or closely related field from a regionally accredited or New York State registered college or university by May, 2013.
+- Completion of a Master's Degree in Hospital Administration, Health Services Administration, Healthcare Administration, Health Records Administration, Nursing Administration, Public Health Administration, Community Health Administration, or closely related field from a regionally accredited or New York State registered college or university, by June 30, 2015.

 - Two letters of recommendation; one must be from one of your Professors.

-- One essay (no longer than five type written pages).
-Essay should address the reason why you have chosen Healthcare Administration as a career path.
+- One five-page essay (Essay must be five pages, no longer than five type written pages, double spaced.
+Essays less than five pages and not double spaced will not be considered.)
+Your essay should address the reason why you have chosen Healthcare Administration as a career path.
 Please specify which learning track you would like to participate in and why.

-Please send your completed packet by Federal Express, US Postal Service Express Mail or send by regular US mail to the contact below.
+Your completed packet can be sent by Federal Express, U.S. Postal Service Express Mail or by regular U.S. mail to the contact below.
 You may also send your application, resume and essay electronically to MAFPEL@numc.edu.
-Your application must be received by no later than July 9, 2013.
-A number of applicants will be invited for on-site interviews that are held by appointment only on August 2-3, 2013.
-The program will begin on October 9, 2013.
+Your application and essay must be received no later than October 2, 2015.
+Applicants will be invited to on-site interviews by appointment only.
+The program will begin on October 19, 2015.
+(Please note that the start date is subject to change.)